 This form is for students who wish to undertake a VET programme in Year 10 at Damascus College or the Highlands LLEN VET Cluster Program.

-Please check which VET progra amme you are applying for at Damascus College:

-Certificate II in Buildi ing and Construction (partial) - Carpentry Stream

-Certificate III in Spor t and Recreation

-Certificate II / III Co mmunity Services (partial) (1st Year and 2nd Year)

-Certificate III in Allied d Health (partial) (1st & 2nd Year)

-OR

-Cluster (Name of Program)

-r ngmanas eeer v ver Closion (i value of frogram)

-Applicant's Name

-Year Level

-TA Group

-Home Address

-Home Telephone

-Student Mobile

-Student Email

-What are your reasons for applying for inclusion in this VET program?

-Why do you believe you w ill be successful in this program?

-• dy incur an acceptance fee of \$100 and that I will be notified when to pay this amount.
-An and requirements (e.g., safety equipment, uniform) will apply as stated in the course details. two year commitment.
+Please check which VET programme you are applying for at Damascus College: Certificate II in Building and Construction (partial) - Carpentry Stream Certificate III in Sport and Recreation Certificate III Community Services (Year 1 and Year 2) Certificate III in Allied Health OR Highlands LLEN VET Cluster (Name of Program) Applicant's Name Year Level TA Group Home Address Home Telephone Student Mobile Student Email What are your reasons for applying for inclusion in this VET program?
+Why do you believe you will be successful in this program?
+I accept that VET courses of study incur an acceptance fee of \$100 and that I will be notified when to pay this amount.
+An additional charge for materials and requirements (e.g., safety equipment, uniform) will apply as stated in the course details.
+I understand VET courses are a two year commitment.
+Student Signature: Parent Signature:

-Student Signature:

-Parent Signature:

-Parent Name